SIS: Seam-Informed Strategy for T-shirt Unfolding: Experiment

-We compare the proposed method in this paper with those presented in \cite{flingbot}\cite{speedfolding}\cite{dextairity}, utilizing normalized coverage as the evaluation metric.
-The results are shown in Fig.~\ref{fig:evaluation}~(a).
-Our SIS scheme, which uses only one type of Grasp\&Fling motion, outperforms existing methods.
-The SIS demonstrates faster convergence compared to others, highlighting the effectiveness of our method.
+To evaluate the generalization ability of our proposed scheme, we conducted experiments with four unseen short-sleeved T-shirts in Category A in Fig.~\ref{fig:clothes}.
+In Fig.~\ref{fig:evaluation} (a), we plotted the average result of normalized coverage in 20 unfolding trials, each with five episode steps.
+Five continuous unfolding trials are performed for each of the four T-shirts.
+On average, the normalized coverage reaches over 0.865, 0.909, and 0.894 within three, four, and five steps, respectively.

-The performance of SpeedFolding is close to the proposed SIS.
-However, SpeedFolding does not consider the alignment of the orientation of the unfolded T-shirt.
-The proposed SIS aligns the T-shirt to a specific goal configuration, similar to ClothFunnels \cite{clothfunnels}, which handles a long-sleeved shirt.
+We compare the proposed method in this paper with those presented in~\cite{flingbot}\cite{speedfolding}\cite{dextairity}, utilizing normalized coverage as the evaluation metric.
+As shown in Fig.~\ref{fig:evaluation}~(a), our SIS scheme outperforms existing methods.
+Note that our approach is simpler by using only a Grasp\&Fling motion, while SpeedFolding needs additional motions such as Pick\&Place and Drag in later steps.
+In addition, the proposed SIS aligns the T-shirt to a specific goal configuration, which SpeedFolding does not consider.
+We use IoU of resulting configuration with goal configuration to evaluate the orientation alignment performance on Category A. Our proposed SIS reaches 0.799, 0.826, and 0.831 average IoU within three, four, and five episode steps, respectively.

-Fig.~\ref{fig:evaluation}~(b) compares the evaluation of orientation alignment of SIS with that of UniFolding \cite{unifolding}.
-UniFolding shows the IoU results within one or two steps.
-Our SIS achieves over 0.85 average IoU within three episode steps.
+In Fig.~\ref{fig:evaluation}~(b) and (c), we have also plotted the normalized coverage of Category B and C. Category B contains two short-sleeved T-shirts with a pocket attached to the front with seams.
+Category C contains two short-sleeved sports T-shirts that have solid seams that are not in the contour area when fully unfolded.
+According to Welch's t-test, there is no significant difference in performance between experiments using Categories A and B. Therefore, we conclude that the seams on the pocket do not significantly affect the unfolding performance of our scheme.
+This is because the priority of selecting the dotted seams corresponding to the pockets is low, as shown in Fig. 4.
+Even for the challenging cases of Category C, the average coverage in ten trials of our scheme reaches more than 0.83 within five episode steps, demonstrating that our scheme can also be applied to such types of sports T-shirts.

-We consider a success unfolding at episode step $\tau$ if both the normalized coverage and the IoU metrics exceed a certain threshold.
-Fig.~\ref{fig:evaluation}~(c) plots the success rate under different thresholds for each episode step.
-Using a threshold of 0.85 for determining a successful unfolding, our scheme achieves 20\%, 85\%, 90\%, 95\%, and 95\% success rates in 20 trials at episode steps $\tau = 1,2,3,4$ and $5$, respectively.
-Fig.~\ref{fig:expSteps} illustrates ten examples of qualitative results captured during these 20 trials.
-In most cases, both the normalized coverage and the IoU exceed 0.85 within three episode steps.
+Using the same models without additional training/updating, we conduct experiments on different types of garments, such as long-sleeved T-shirt and sleeveless shirt, shown in Category D and E in Fig.~\ref{fig:clothes}.
+A total of ten unfolding trials are performed on two cloth samples for each type of garment.
+The results are shown in Fig.~\ref{fig:evaluation}~(d) and (e).
+Although the performance suffers some degradation, our scheme can still unfold the garments without any additional retraining/updating.
+We conclude that our scheme can be applied to these two types of garments.
+Example results of unfolding trials are shown in Fig.~\ref{fig:expSteps}.

-\section{CONCLUSION}
+\section{Conclusion}